 - Chilling: I like to refrigerate them for a few hours before eating at room temperature, as I find the flavor is better.
 And if they're very fudgy, I put them in the freezer and eat them directly.

 - Flour: I tried it with other types, from all-purpose to buckwheat flour.
 I still prefer rice flour for the consistency it brings.
-I still use it, even if I don't care to make them gluten-free.
+I still use it, even if I'm not looking to specifically make gluten-free brownies with hazelnuts.

 Related recipes you might like: